ASalad42/pypython_api/README.md

 - practice APIs

 ## What is an API and how to use it with requests (python package)
+When you use an application on your mobile phone, the application connects to the Internet and sends data to a server.
+The server then retrieves that data, interprets it, performs the necessary actions and sends it back to your phone.
+The application then interprets that data and presents you with the information you wanted in a readable way.
+This is what an API is - all of this happens via API.

 ### Benefits
 - saves alot of time